nbreznau/Replication-Brooks-Manza/README.md

 #### The Technical Appendix for the Paper ["The Missing Main Effect of Welfare State Regimes: A Replication of ‘Social Policy Responsiveness in Developed Democracies’ by Brooks and Manza"](https://www.sociologicalscience.com/articles-v2-20-420/) Published in _Sociological Science_, 2015, 2(20).
 This Repository contains all code necessary to replicate my work, plus the [comment](https://www.sociologicalscience.com/articles-v3-6-109/) by Weakliem published in response.

-{font-size: 80%;}NOTE: The original [Technical Appendix](https://www.sociologicalscience.com/download/volume-2/august/supplemental-materials/SocSci_v2_420to441_supp.pdf) available as supplemental material from _Sociological Science_ contains all code and extra tables.
+NOTE: The original [Technical Appendix](https://www.sociologicalscience.com/download/volume-2/august/supplemental-materials/SocSci_v2_420to441_supp.pdf) available as supplemental material from _Sociological Science_ contains all code and extra tables.
 It can also be downloaded as a Word document (final edit June 2nd, 2015): ["Missing Main Effect Technical Appendix .doc"](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/Breznau%20Missing%20Main%20Effect%20TECH%20APPENDIX.docx).
 There are some idiosyncratic naming conventions in this document meaning users should find this Repository much easier for replicating the analyses.
 <br></br>
 # Data and Analyses
 All steps in the coding process are available as a Stata project [missingmain.stpr](https://github.com/nbreznau/Replication-Brooks-Manza/blob/master/missingmain.stpr).
 From the project users can execute each step as a separate do-file.